ibm-cloud-docs/vpc/bare_metal_server_image.md

 # Bare Metal Servers for VPC images (Beta)
 {: #bare-metal-image}

+Bare metal servers on VPC is a Beta feature that requires special approval.
+Contact your IBM Sales representative if you're interested in getting access.
+{: beta}

 You can license the ESXi hypervisor that is installed on a bare metal server with your own license (bring-your-own-license), or IBM can handle the licensing for you.
 {: shortdesc}